BalmukandSharmaa/CashFlow-Minimizer/README.md

 The goal is to:

 * Settle everyone's balance
-* Keep the total money correct
+* Keep the money transfer correct
 * Minimize the number of transactions

 ---